EnyoYaTing/DevOps-Vue-GraphQL/README.md

 This website basically is a DevOps project (football website) since it comprises crawling robots acquiring data automatically, full-stack website structures, docker for deployment.

+# Running website in local machine
+1. turn on the localhost:8000 :
+   # npm run dev

+2. trigger the service of Enpress.js
+   # node index.js